Equilibrium States for Open Zooming Systems: Introduction

 In the context of uniform hyperbolicity, which includes uniformly expanding maps, equilibrium states do exist and are unique if the potential is H\"older continuous and the map is transitive.
 In addition, the theory for finite shifts was developed and used to achieve the results for smooth dynamics.

 Beyond uniform hyperbolicity, the theory is still far from complete.
-It was studied by several authors, including Bruin, Keller, Demers, Li, Rivera-Letelier, Iommi and Todd \cite{BT,BK,DT,IT1,IT2,LRL} for interval maps; Denker and Urbanski \cite{DU} for rational maps; Leplaideur, Oliveira and Rios \cite{LOR} for partially hyperbolic horseshoes; Buzzi, Sarig and Yuri \cite{BS,Y}, for countable Markov shifts and for piecewise expanding maps in one and higher dimensions.
-For local diffeomorphisms with some kind of non-uniform expansion, there are results due to Oliveira \cite{O}; Arbieto, Matheus and Oliveira \cite{AMO}; Varandas and Viana \cite{VV}.
-All of whom proved the existence and uniqueness of equilibrium states for potentials with low oscillation.
-Also, for this type of maps, Ramos and Viana \cite{RV} proved it for potentials so-called \textbf{\textit{hyperbolic}}, which includes the previous ones.
+It was studied by several authors, including Bruin, Keller, Demers, Li, Rivera-Letelier, Iommi and Todd \cite{BDM, BK, BT,DT,IT1,IT2,LRL} for interval maps; Denker and Urbanski \cite{DU} for rational maps; Leplaideur, Oliveira and Rios \cite{LOR} for partially hyperbolic horseshoes; Buzzi, Sarig and Yuri \cite{BS,Y}, for countable Markov shifts and for piecewise expanding maps in one and higher dimensions.
+For local diffeomorphisms with some kind of non-uniform expansion, there are results due to Oliveira \cite{O}; Arbieto, Matheus and Oliveira \cite{AMO}; Varandas and Viana \cite{VV}, all of whom proved the existence and uniqueness of equilibrium states for potentials with low oscillation.
+Also, for this type of map, Ramos and Viana \cite{RV} proved it for the so-called \textbf{\textit{hyperbolic potentials}}, which include these previous ones for the case of non-uniform expansion.
 The hyperbolicity of the potential is characterized by the fact that the pressure emanates from the hyperbolic region.
-In all these studies the maps does not have the presence of critical sets and recently, Alves, Oliveira and Santana proved the existence of equilibrium states for hyperbolic potentials, possible with the presence of a critical set (see \cite{AOS}).
+In most of these studies previously cited, the maps do not have the presence of critical sets.
+In \cite{BDM} and \cite{DT}, for example, the authors develop results for open interval maps with critical sets, but not for hyperbolic potentials and, recently, Alves, Oliveira and Santana proved the existence of equilibrium states for hyperbolic potentials, possibly with the presence of a critical set (see \cite{AOS}).
+We will see that the potentials considered in \cite{LRL}, which allow critical sets, are included in the potentials considered in \cite{AOS}.
+Here, we give an example of a class of hyperbolic potentials.
+It includes the null potential for Viana maps.
+We stress that one of the consequences in this paper is the existence and uniqueness of measures of maximal entropy for Viana maps and we observe that in \cite{ALP} the authors show, in particular, the existence of at most countably many ergodic measures of maximal entropy.
+In \cite{LOP} the authors prove the existence of at most one.
+In \cite{PV} Pinheiro-Varandas obtain existence and uniqueness by using another technique than us for what they call \textbf{\textit{expanding potentials}}.
+They are also considered in \cite{AOS}, include the hyperbolic ones and are included in our \textbf{\textit{zooming potentials}}.
+We prove that the class of hyperbolic potentials is equivalent to the class of continuous zooming potentials and that they include the null one.